Osteoarthritis at the base of the thumb

-Osteoarthritis at the base of the thumb, also known as thumb carpometacarpal osteoarthritis (TMC OA).
+Osteoarthritis at the base of the thumb, also known as trapeziometacarpal arthritis (TMC OA) or thumb carpometacarpal osteoarthritis (TMC OA).

 The main symptom is pain, particularly with gripping and pinching.
 This pain is often described as weakness, but true weakness is not a part of this disease.
 People may also note a change in shape of the thumb.

 The joint is formed by the trapezium bone of the wrist and the metacarpal bone of the thumb.
-This is one of the joints where most develop osteoarthritis with age.
+This is one of the joints in the human body where most of us develop osteoarthritis with age.
 Osteoarthritis is age-related loss of the smooth surface of the bone where it moves against another bone (cartilage of the joint).
 In reaction to the loss of cartilage, the bones thicken at the joint surface, resulting in subchondral sclerosis.
 Also, bony outgrowths, called osteophytes (also known as "bone spurs"), are formed at the joint margins.

-Most manage with conservative treatment, though occasionally surgery is carried out.
+Surgery is available, but most people seem to accommodate trapeziometacarpal arthritis.